TheJefe/jenkins_node_manager/README.md

         JENKINS_USERNAME
         JENKINS_API_KEY

-3. Run the connection script from th slave. ruby connect_to_master.rb
+3. Run the connection script from the slave.

+        ruby connect_to_master.rb

+You can also specify a node name to try to connect to...

+        ruby connect_to_master.rb node12

 * Recommended use: * Have a startup script on your jenkinsslave that will execute setting environment variables, cloneing this repo, and executing this script.